 Cirrhosis- or scarring of the liver – is a complication of liver disease.
 It leads to abnormalities in liver structure and function.
 Liver cells become injured, and can even die.
 Scar tissue then forms.
 This scarring is irreversible.

 There can be many causes of cirrhosis.
 Unhealthy lifestyle habits, alcohol consumption, and toxic fats in the diet, all contribute.
 Viruses and toxic metals play a role.
 Autoimmunity – where the body attacks itself – may be a factor, as well.

 Hepatitis/Inflammation Of The Liver

 Hepatitis – or inflammation of the liver – is an acute illness that does not progress to chronic liver disease.
 It could be autoimmune in nature or the result of medications and drugs, toxins, or alcohol.
 Viruses are responsible for approximately half of all cases of hepatitis.
 Hepatitis A, B, and C are the most common, although, there are more.
 These viruses can cause acute hepatitis, with types B and C being implicated, in the chronic form.

 The acute version of this condition includes fatigue and symptoms that are flu-like in nature, as well as dark urine, fever, jaundice, and pain in the upper right part of the abdomen.
-It can occur, however, with minimal symptoms.
+However, it can occur with minimal symptoms.
 Acute viral hepatitis is a common condition throughout the world, and there are vaccines to prevent it.

 Typically, people recover within four to eight weeks even without treatment.
 Rarely does it result in liver failure.
 Since the symptoms of chronic hepatitis can be mild, diagnosis is often delayed.
 This condition does require treatment as it can lead to liver damage, cirrhosis, and even cancer.